kachergis/psychometrics-workshop/2-schedule.md

 # Schedule

 The workshop was on July 24 and times are Rotterdam local (GMT+1) -- thank you to all presenters and attendees!
 See full [CogSci 2024 program](https://cognitivesciencesociety.org/program/).
 We are adding slides as we receive them.
-(Last updated 7/25/2024)
+(Last updated 26 July 2024)

 | Time&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Activity         | Presenter  | Title                                                      |
 | ------------ | -------------- | ---------- | --------------------------------------------------------------- |